 - Invalid Clicks and Impressions

 - Identifying Users and User Consent

 - Illegal Content

-- Publishers must not distribute, or link to pages that distribute, malware or other software that violates Google's Unwanted Software Policy;
+- Publisher must not distribute, or link to pages that distribute, malware or other software that violates Google's Unwanted Software Policy;

 - Publisher will adhere to any additional implementation and technical guidelines as may be provided by AdMob;

-- AdMob is not obligated to provide support to, guarantee compatibility with, or discuss discrepancy resolution with any third party.
+- AdMob is not obligated to provide support to, guarantee compatibility with, or discuss discrepancy resolution with any third party; and

 Some features may be identified as "beta" or otherwise unsupported ("beta features").
 Google may cease providing beta feature(s) at any time in its discretion.
 Google may not, in its discretion, provide any technical support services in relation to beta features.
 Publishers may not disclose to any third party any information from beta features, the existence of non-public beta features, or access to beta features.